grscheller/neovim-notes/encodingsUnicode.md

    set fileencoding=utf-8
 ```

-in my`~/.vim/vimrc`file.
+in my `~/.vim/vimrc` file.
 Now a days vim automatically figures out
-whether the file being editted in UTF-8 or UTF-16LE with`\r\n`line
+whether the file being editted in UTF-8 or UTF-16LE with `\r\n` line
 endings.

 (TL;DR): GIT, for text files, does the conversion to the correct format
 depending on the system you checkout to.
-In the olde day, we use to
+In the olde days, we use to
 FTP files in text mode to convert format between different OS's.

 ## Vim Digraphs